6 Easy Ways to Beat Back Pain Every Day

 Hybrid bikes—half mountain, half road—allow you to sit upright and maintain the neutral curve of your back.
 You’ll get in shape and build those crucial glutes.

-Do crunches or curlups in the afternoon or evening.
+Do crunches or sit-ups in the afternoon or evening.

-Your disks are full of fluid in the early morning, and your risk of injury is higher.
-Or, for an ab-shredding workout that won’t strain your spine, learn How to Master the Paloff Press.
+Your disks are full of fluid in the early morning, so your risk of injury is higher.